A while back my friend Vic noticed some unpleasant changes in her morning cup’s flavor.

 Most widely spread filters don’t filter the water from Calcium and Magnesium (the culprits when it comes to limescale), and don’t affect the hardness significantly.

-So bear this in mind that in case you don’t use fully distilled water – you will still have to descale.
+So bear in mind that in case you don’t use fully distilled water – you will still have to descale.

 With this article, I hope I managed to clear some things out.